sulakshapadti/Let-us-talk-through-gesture-vocalizer/README.md

 GND   - GND

 Steps:
-1) First we require hardwares like, Arduino Naano, Accelerometer(ADXL335), Bluetooth module(HC_05), Copper sheets, Jumper wires, and a Hand glove.
+1) First we require hardware like Arduino Naano, Accelerometer(ADXL335), a Bluetooth module(HC_05), Copper sheets, Jumper wires, and a Hand glove.
-2) Connect the Harwares as per the cicuit diagram.
+2) Connect the Hardware as shown in the circuit diagram.
-3) Code the Arduino Nano using arduino IDE.
+3) Code the Arduino Nano using Arduino IDE.
-4) Complile and upload the code in to Arduino Nano.
+4) Compile and upload the code into Arduino Nano.
-5) In your android device turn on bluetooth.
+5) In your Android device turn on Bluetooth.
 6) Pair the Bluetooth module(HC-05) to your device using password "1234" or "0000".
-7) Download and install Android App "Arduino Bluetooth Text to Speech" apk file in your device.
+7) Download and install Android App "Arduino Bluetooth Text to Speech" apk file on your device.
 8) Power on the device.
-9) Open the Android App into your Anndroid device.
+9) Open the Android App on your Android device.
-10) Connect the bluetooth module. i.e HC-05. by clickig on the option HC-05.
+10) Connect the Bluetooth module. i.e. HC-05. by clicking on the option HC-05.
+11) Connect any fingers to the thumb finger, displaying the corresponding output in the corresponding axis i.e. X-axis, Y-axis, Z-axis.